deeplearning4j/deeplearning4j/deepbeliefnetwork.md

 		int fineTuneEpochs = 1000;

         DBN dbn = new DBN.Builder().hiddenLayerSizes(hiddenLayerSizes).numberOfInputs(nIns)
 		.useRegularization(false).withMomentum(0)
 		.numberOfOutPuts(nOuts).withRng(rng).build();

 This is a little more complicated than the singular input.

-This creates a deep-belief network with the specified hidden layer sizes (three hidden layers at two hidden units each); the number of inputs being two; two outputs; no regularization; the specified random number generator; and no momentum.
+It creates a deep-belief network with the specified hidden layer sizes (three hidden layers at two hidden units each); the number of inputs being two; two outputs; no regularization; the specified random number generator; and no momentum.

-Next, create a training set for the machine.
+Next, your create a training set for the machine.
 For the sake of visual brevity, a toy, two-dimensional data set is included in the code below.
 (With large-scale projects, training sets are clearly much more substantial.)

         int n = 10;
 		DataSet d = MatrixUtil.xorData(n);